 - New Users who accessed this view for the first time

-- Total Visits of specific view
+- Total Visits of a specific view

 - Landings on this view, for users who started your application with this view or landed on your webpage

-Analytics > Page Views and clicking on
+Analytics > Page Views and clicking on the

-Action Map link on the table for the corresponding page.
+Heatmap link on the table for the corresponding page.

-In click heatmaps, you can switch among different resolutions to see visitor behaviour in various devices.
+Click Heatmaps allow you to see where your users usually click on your website.
+It also allows you to switch among different resolutions to see visitor behaviors in various devices.